I had blamed my accounting incompetence on the fact that I was a wordsmith, not a math whiz. Nope. I was just using the wrong accounting software.

 I knew I had a problem long before I took action.
 Invoices I created would often vanish in the system.
 Without digging through my bank account, I had no idea which clients had paid me and when.
 I found myself wondering who still owed me money and hoping they would do the right thing because I wasn’t confident enough to ask.
 Tax time was a nightmare of combing through credit card statements and emails to unearth eligible expenses.
 I know now that I left money on the table on many projects simply by not tracking my time efficiently.

 When my accounting software unexpectedly suffered a fatal glitch, I knew I needed to invest some time into finding a new system.
-After doing some research, I settled on a free trial of a cloud accounting solution designed for small, service-based business, including writers.
+After doing some research, I settled on a free trial of a cloud accounting solution designed for small, service-based businesses, including writers.
 Within moments, I understood something that changed everything.

 It wasn’t me, it was my accounting software.